tsbolty/Weather-Dashboard/README.md

 I created a welcome page with a button to start he quiz

-on start of that button, it sets the display of that div to none and sets the first question page to block
+on click of that button, it sets the display of that div to none and sets the first question page to block

 I know it could have been done more dynamically, but that's what I did to rotate between each question page.